planetscale/planetscale-ruby/README.md

   database: <db_name>
 ```

-Now, your Rails app should boot the proxy as the app is starting, and connect to the `main` branch on your DB.
+Now, your Rails app will boot the proxy as the app is starting, and connect to the `main` branch on your DB.

 ### Service Token Authentication